Kagami/dotfiles/README.md

 That's it.
 Use `gdot` as `git` for future manipulations with dot files and git will do it just perfectly.

-Note that `.gitignore` contain `*` so you will need to use `gdot add -f` for addint new files.
+Note that `.gitignore` contain `*` so you will need to use `gdot add -f` for adding new files.
 It garantee what you won't accidentally add some private data to the repository.